SHORT CASE FOR PANPSYCHISM

-Below is a brief overview below of how panpyschism is a real contender to the science of consciousness.
-For those who wish to have a more in-depth view it's suggested you read the SEP entry (SEP on panpyschism) and the many excellent articles and videos on the panpyschism blog (click here).
+Below is a brief overview of how panpsychism is a real contender for the science of consciousness.
+For those who wish to have a more in-depth view then read the SEP entry (SEP on panpsychism) and the many excellent articles and videos on the panpsychism blog (click here).

 The standard explanation is that our brains create consciousness in some way.
 It is claimed that this mysterious consciousness is not the property of one structure in the brain but emerges somehow due to its functioning meaning that brain size is related to intelligence, sophisticated behaviour, and everything we associate with the 'higher consciousness' of man.
 However, this is not what we find in reality.

-And what's more, organisms such as prokaryotes, protista, blood cells, and some fungi are unicellular and yet demonstrate tasks such as associative learning (Fernando, 2009), sensing their surrounding environment and achieving complex group decision-making while living in complex social groups.
-All this shows that many of the traits we ascribe to the brain are not in fact achieved by single-celled organisms without a brain or central nervous system.
-More on cells' consciousness can be found here.
+And what's more, organisms such as prokaryotes, protista, blood cells, and some fungi are unicellular and yet demonstrate tasks such as associative learning (Fernando, 2009), sensing their surrounding environment and achieving complex group decision making while living in complex social groups.
+All of this shows that many of the traits that we ascribe to the brain are not are in fact achieved by singular celled organisms without a brain, or central nervous system.
+More on cells consciousness can be found here.

 The argument that consciousness can not emerge from matter can be traced back to the Ancient Greek philosopher Parmenides, who argued that ‘ex nihilo nihil fit’ - nothing comes from nothing and thus the mental cannot arise from the non-mental.
 As Thomas Nagel's argued :

-“There are no truly emergent properties of complex systems.
-All properties of complex systems that are not relations between it and something else derive from the properties of its constituents and their effects on each other when so combined.”
+“there are no truly emergent properties of complex systems.
+All properties of complex systems that are not relations between it and something else derived from the properties of its constituents and their effects on each other when so combined.”

-In fact there are a number of popular arguments against materialism that start from a premise about an epistemic gap between physical truths about consciousness, and infer an ontological gap between physical processes and consciousness.
+In fact, there are a number of popular arguments against materialism starting from a premise about an epistemic gap between physical truths about truths about consciousness and infer an ontological gap between physical processes and consciousness.
 Arguments of this sort include the conceivability argument, the knowledge argument, the explanatory-gap argument, and the property dualism argument.
-Of course, materialists reply that epistemic premises do not entail ontological conclusion.
+Of course, materialists reply that epistemic premises do not entail the ontological conclusion.
 Nevertheless, before materialists can conclude that their case is won they must solve the problem of emergentism since positions like panpsychism have all the benefits but none of the problems of explaining emergentism.